Americans Are A Lonely Lot, And Young People Bear The Heaviest Burden

 "Half of Americans view themselves as lonely," said David Cordani, president and CEO of Cigna Corp.
 "I can't help but be surprised [by that]."
 (Cigna is an NPR sponsor and a major provider of health insurance for NPR employees.)

 But the results are consistent with other previous research, says Julianne Holt-Lunstad, a psychologist at Brigham Young University, who studies loneliness and its health effects.
 She wasn't involved in the Cigna survey.
-While it's difficult to compare the loneliness scores in different studies, she says, other nationally representative estimates have found between 20 and 43 percent of Americans report feeling lonely or socially isolated.
+While it's difficult to compare the loneliness scores in different studies, she says, other nationally representative estimates have found between 20 percent and 43 percent of Americans report feeling lonely or socially isolated.

 Loneliness has health consequences.
 "There's a blurred line between mental and physical health," says Cordani.
-"Often times, medical symptoms present themselves and they're correlated with mental, lifestyle, behavioral issues like loneliness."
+"Oftentimes, medical symptoms present themselves and they're correlated with mental, lifestyle, behavioral issues like loneliness."

 Several studies in recent years, including ones by Holt-Lunstad, have documented the public health effect of loneliness.
 It has been linked with a higher risk of coronary heart disease and stroke.
 It has been shown to influence our genes and our immune systems, and even recovery from breast cancer.

-And there's growing evidence that loneliness can kill.
+And there is growing evidence that loneliness can kill.
 "We have robust evidence that it increases risk for premature mortality," says Holt-Lunstad.
 Studies have found that it is a predictor of premature death, not just for the elderly, but even more so for younger people.

 The latest survey also found something surprising about loneliness in the younger generation.
 "Our survey found that actually the younger generation was lonelier than the older generations," says Dr. Douglas Nemecek, the chief medical officer for behavioral health at Cigna.